OpenHistoricalMap/ohm-inspector/DEVELOPMENT.md

 For development, `npm start` is recommended.
 This will run a HTTP server which watches for changes and reloads the page as you modify the code. *Note that this is not a replacement for `npm run build` for deployment.*

+The command `npm run deploy` will do a `npm run build` followed by a  git add, commit, and push.
+This single command will effectively deploy the current state of the code to Github pages.

 ### Deployment, Docs, and Demos